 A bike with great geometry at a reasonable price is a good place to start, meaning you can upgrade the parts over time to improve the way it rides.
 For more information, check out our guide on all things bike geometry and handling.

-The way the suspension works is really important, but don’t get too bogged down on whether it’s a single pivot, Horst-link, four-bar or virtual pivot point style suspension.
+The way the suspension works is really important, but don’t get too bogged down on whether it’s single-pivot, Horst-link, four-bar or virtual-pivot-point style suspension.

-Each one of those suspension designs can be tuned in a certain way so study up on what you think you’d like from the bike’s suspension by reading our ultimate suspension guide.
+Each one of those designs can be tuned in a certain way, so study up on what you think you’d like from the bike’s suspension by reading our ultimate suspension guide.

 Although these make up a large portion of the bike, they don’t necessarily change its fundamental ride characteristics.
-Given the choice between outstanding suspension and geometry or a platter of top-spec parts, we think it would be wise to go for the better sus and geo.
+Given the choice between outstanding suspension and geometry or a platter of top-spec parts, it would be wise to go for the better suspension and geometry.

 The bike’s parts can be upgraded over time as they break or your budget permits.
-That said, if this is a finite spend, one-off purchase, then carefully consider what tyres, brakes and gears are bolted to the bike.
-Poor performance in these areas is the most detrimental to overall ride feel, especially if the frame’s geometry and suspension is sorted.
+That said, if this is a finite-spend, one-off purchase, then consider carefully what tyres, brakes and gears are bolted to the bike.
+Poor performance in these areas is the most detrimental to the overall ride feel, especially if the frame’s geometry and suspension is sorted.